 Victims of sexual offenses always have the option to file a criminal report in addition to a report under this policy.
 In no case should a victim be dissuaded from reporting sexual misconduct to law enforcement.
 Regardless of whether a victim elects to file a criminal report, the Institute will conduct an investigation of its own consistent with this policy.
 Even if the accused is not affiliated with the IIRP, an investigation will be conducted.
-The Associate Dean of Administration may issue a No Contact order to an accused unless and until the accused is found not responsible.
+The Director of Human Resources may issue a No Contact order to an accused unless and until the accused is found not responsible.
 If the accused is a student or faculty from a visiting institution, the IIRP reserves the right to contact that institution for further investigation.

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) requires institutions to report "specified on-campus crimes that were reported to local police agencies or to any official of the institution with significant responsibility for student and campus activities."
-At the IIRP, these officials are the President, the Associate Dean of Administration, and their designated staff.
+At the IIRP, these officials are the President, the Director of Human Resources, and their designated staff.
 When an incident is reported to any of these individuals, they are required to complete a form describing the incident, though they are permitted to preserve the anonymity of the victim.
 If the victim agrees to have their name released or if they opt to press charges, information about the incident and the name of the victim will be shared with the local police department and the local office of the district attorney.
-If the victim does not wish to have their name released and chooses not to press charges, information about the incident will be shared with these agencies using the designation of Jane or John Doe.
+If the victim does not wish to have their name released and chooses not to press charges, information about the incident attorney.
+If the victim about the incident also will be shared with these agencies using the designation of Jane or John Doe.
 The incident also will be counted for statistical reporting purposes, as required by law.